-A son of a slave woman, George won several awards for his brilliant contributions, such as the Spingarn Medal of the NAACP.
+A son of slaves, George won several awards for his contributions, including the Spingarn Medal of the National Association for the Advancement of Colored People (NAACP).
 He spent most of his career teaching and conducting research at the Tuskegee Normal and Industrial Institute (now Tuskegee University) in Tuskegee, Alabama.

 Early Life and Education:

-Born into slavery in Diamond, Missouri, George Washington Carver’s master, Moses Carver, was a German American immigrant who had bought both George’s parents, Mary and Giles.
-His master was a kind-hearted man who, after the abolition of slavery, raised George as his own kid and furthered his intellectual pursuits.
+Their master was Moses Carver, a German American immigrant.
+At a week old, George was kidnapped.
+Moses Carver paid for him to be returned to his parents.
+Moses Carver was a kind-hearted man who, after the abolition of slavery in America, raised George as his own child and furthered his intellectual pursuits.
 George attended various schools before receiving his diploma at Minneapolis High School at Kansas.

 Contributions and Achievements:

-Later Life and Death:
+Beliefs and Death: